oroinc/documentation/user_guide/channel_guide.rst

 Multichannel Customer Profile Example
 --------------------------------------

-John&Sons have now got a separate channel for each of the customer sources.
-Sales and communication details are saved for each customer in different channels.
-All the customer are assigned to one account, from which the managers can see all of those activities regardless the specific ground used for them.
+John&Sons have a separate channel for each of the customer sources.
+Sales and communication details are saved for each customer identity.
+All the customer are assigned to one account.
+With the account, managers can see all of the customer details regardless the channel.

 For example, there is a *Home2Go* construction company.